 - Shaded or air-conditioned rest areas with regularly scheduled breaks to cool down.

 - Protective equipment, such as cooling vests.

 - Awareness and training on signs and symptoms of heat overexposure and how to respond to exposure.

 Sectors most likely to be impacted by extreme heat include construction, agriculture, landscaping, transportation, and oil and gas.

 If you are a worker who has suffered a work injury or illness due to extreme heat, contact a lawyer right away.
 Having a lawyer by your side will ensure that your rights are protected and that you file a workers’ compensation claim quickly and correctly.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Protect Workers Suffering from Heat-Related Illnesses and Injuries
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Protect Workers Suffering from Heat-Related Illnesses and Injuries

 Extreme heat can cause serious illnesses and injuries in the workplace.
 It is important to know your rights in order to obtain all the compensation you deserve.
 Our Downingtown workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC have successfully represented injured workers and look forward to helping you.
 Call us at 610-594-1600 or complete an online form for a free consultation.
 Located in Exton, Pennsylvania, we serve clients throughout Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.